pyta-uoft/website/index.md

 The class has too many instance attributes, try to reduce this to get a simpler (and easier to use) class.

-Note: the limit is 7 instance attributes.
+Note: the limit is checker 7 instance attributes.

 ~~~~ {include="R0902_too_many_instance_attributes"}
 ~~~~

 One solution is to logically decompose into more classes, each with fewer instance attributes.
 Then we can use composition to access those attributes in another class.

 ```python